Board Members and Officers

 Position: Board Member

-Natalie is a recent graduate of the University of Kentucky.
-She has a degree in Civil Engineering with a minor in Mathematics.
-She works part-time for Prometheus Art Foundry, LLC and is a full-time manager at Old School Coffee.
-She earned the Presidential Scholarship and the Raymond Scholarship at the University of Kentucky.
-Natalie was a member of the Scholars in Engineering and Management Honors pathway.
-Additionally, she serves as a founding officer of EngiQueers, a STEM-focused, LGBTQ+ student group.
+Natalie is a recent graduate of the University of Kentucky with a degree in Civil Engineering.
+She is the part-time executive assistant for Prometheus Art Foundry, LLC and is a full-time manager at Old School Coffee.
 She is an avid supporter of equal rights, gender equality, and animal rights.

 Position: Board Member